Category Archives: Iowa

 • Electrolysis Technicians

-As previously stated, in most states working cosmetologists have to be licensed.
-In some states there is an exception.
-Only those performing more skilled services, such as hairstylists, are required to be licensed.
-Other people working in cosmetology and less skilled, including shampooers, are not required to become licensed in those states.
+As earlier mentioned, in the majority of states practicing cosmetologists must be licensed.
+In a few states there is an exemption.
+Only those conducting more skilled services, such as hairstylists, are required to be licensed.
+Other people employed in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.

 Click Here to Get Free Information on Cosmetology Schools Near You!